Written 1996

 Located in the town of Tumbaco, approximately thirty minutes from downtown Quito, Associacion Vivir has been empowering Ecuadorians from surrounding barrios through a health program that combines natural medicine and homeopathy with modern techniques.
 Established in 1987 under the singular efforts of Doctor Mariana Galarza, this alternative health center has been addressing the medical needs of Ecuador's poorest citizens.

 Association Vivir not only treats with the immediate illnesses that are confronting its patients, but it also provides them with long term solutions to ongoing nutrition problems.
 One example that Doctor Galarza uses to explain her work is that when a woman brings her child in with diarrhea, she not only shows the patient what plants can be used as anti-diarrheal medicine, but she also asks the mother what she has been feeding the child, and tells her how she may change the diet to prevent further cases.
 This natural methodology is not only more accessible to patients, but it also costs much less, allowing Association Vivir to charge as little as 5,000 to 10,000 sucres for diagnosis and treatment (around 2-4 US dollars).
+Ongoing education does not only occur in the Associacion Vivir health center, however.
+Doctor Mariana Galarza and her staff also travel to different communities and offer classes on everything from the usefulness of nutritional plant life to the application of natural beauty aids (a brilliant lure for tentative mothers).
+The seminars outline a health formula titled with an appropriate anagram-- MAMA. |

 As Doctor Galarza phrases it, "MAMA is a program of awakening the people."
 The classes give mothers the tools to practice a healthier lifestyle for the entire family.
 At the end of each seminar, the students enact small skits called "Socio-dramas" that apply the knowledge they have just learned.
 These short role-plays combine fun and practicality in the classroom, but most of all, they reinforce the knowledge that will help Ecuadorian families lead healthier lives.